AFM-SPM/TopoStats/docs/advanced/grainstats.md

 ## At a Glance - Measures Objects

-TopoStats automatically tries to measure the grains (objects of interest) found in the grain finding section, in your AFM images, and outputs them into the `all_statistics.csv` file.
+TopoStats automatically measures the grains (objects of interest) found in the grain finding section, in your AFM images, and outputs them into the `all_statistics.csv` file.

 The metrics are briefly summarised in the table below: